This vacancy is now closed.

 - A covering letter explaining why you would be a good fit for the role and the organisation.

-Please state “China specialist application – Carbon Brief” in the email subject header.
+Please state “China section editor application – Carbon Brief” in the email subject header.

 About Carbon Brief

-Carbon Brief produces award-winning journalism covering the latest developments in climate science, climate policy and energy policy.
-We specialise in clear, evidence-based articles and data visualisations to help improve the understanding of climate change, both in terms of the science and the policy response.
-We publish a wide range of content, including explainers, interviews, analysis and factchecks, as well as daily and weekly email summaries of newspaper and online coverage.
+Carbon Brief specialises in clear, evidence-based articles and data visualisations to help improve the understanding of climate change, both in terms of the science and the policy response.
+We publish a wide range of content, including Q&As, in-depth analysis, interviews, newsletters, interactives, infographics and maps.
 Our audience is global and diverse, but particularly serves policymakers, journalists, NGOs and academics.
+We are proud of the reach and engagement we have with our audiences, who value our rigorous and authoritative brand of ‘explainer journalism’.